Pandit: Pandit as a title in Hindustani classical music

-Pandit (abbreviated as Pt. and written as पंडीत/पंडित in Marathi/Hindi) is an honorific title for an expert person in Indian classical singing and instrumental playing, used for an Indian musician.
+Pandit (abbreviated as Pt. and written as पंडित in Marathi/Hindi) is an honorific title for an expert person in Indian classical singing and instrumental playing, used for an Indian musician.
 It is used in Hindustani classical music to recognize master performers for classical singing and other performing arts, like classical dance.
 It is used as a music title.
 The title is awarded to musicians by their teachers, prominent individuals, or members of their gharana in recognition of their expertise.
 It is used in various languages including Kannada, Marathi, Hindi, Bengali, Punjabi and other languages which are there in India.
 An Indian woman, who is an expert in Indian classical music, is given the title of pandita or vidushi.
 Ustad is the equivalent title for a Muslim man.

 Usage

 Titles of pandit (and even ustad) are appended informally to the names of classical singers and players by their admirers, individuals or institutions, once they have reached eminence in their performing art, especially on public performances.
 As they are informal titles, mentioning names of eminent singers without those appendages is acceptable, unlike prefixes like Dr. awarded formally by educational institutions.

 The title pandit of a classical musician and the pandit which is used as a title given to a knowledgeable person, are different.